 - Head to The LaPlatte Nature Park – outdoor recreation

-- Shop at the Shelburne Country Store – built in 1830s
+- Visit the Shelburne Country Store – built in 1830s

 Burlington is the largest city in Vermont, and most residents, including retirees, tend to be active and enjoy outdoor pursuits and cultural events.

 The city holds an annual South End Art Hop every September, and there are many other community celebrations like jazz music concerts, food and beverage festivals and cultural occasions often held on the scenic Lake Champlain waterfront area.